A Reliable Procedure for Measuring Cortisol Levels in Rhesus Macaque Hair Samples

 TLDR The procedure reliably measures cortisol in rhesus macaque hair.

-The study developed a reliable procedure for measuring cortisol levels in rhesus macaque hair samples, using liquid nitrogen to deep freeze samples before powdering.
+The study developed a reliable procedure for measuring cortisol levels in rhesus macaque hair samples, using liquid nitrogen to deep freeze and powder the samples.
 It involved 3 treatment groups: a blank group (n=3), an old tube group (n=10), and a new tube group (n=10).
-Results showed no significant difference between old and new tubes, and a high correlation between repeated measures of the same individuals (r=0.893, P=0.000).
-Additionally, hair cortisol concentrations were moderately correlated with the number of intense aggressions received (r=0.591, P=0.008).
-The procedure was deemed reliable as PBS and tube type did not significantly affect results.
+The results showed no significant difference between old and new tubes, and a high correlation between repeated measures of the same individuals (r=0.893, P=0.000).
+Additionally, hair cortisol concentrations were moderately correlated with the number of received intense aggressions (r=0.591, P=0.008), confirming the procedure's reliability.